mvolkmann/Cuis-Smalltalk-WebClientPlus/README.md

 # WebClientPlus

 This is a package for Cuis Smalltalk that simplifies development of HTTP endpoints and web applications.
 It defines classes that extend classes from the WebClient package.
-Perhaps the improvments this package makes hould be merged into the WebClient package.
+Perhaps the improvements this package makes should be merged into the WebClient package.

+The main improvements this adds over the WebClient package are:

+- ability to serve static files with a "Content-Type" header that is appropriate for the file extension
+- an easier way to define routes
+- ability to access path parameters in route handlers
+- ability to access query parameters in route handlers

+## Basic Example

 Here is a taste of what it's like to implement a web application using this package.
 This uses a bit of htmx which is a client-side JavaScript library